 i.
 The SAM is not balanced.

 The model should be built using a balanced SAM.
-The user should verify in the Excel file that the sum in row and in column are exactly the same for every account.
+The user should verify in the Excel file that the row- and column-sums are exactly the same for every account.

 ii.
 Some cells in the SAM are not modeled.